nik-rev/carbon/content/post/linux-first-time.md

 Typing out the above is actually so much faster than if I were to use a GUI like a file manager to do the same thing.

-But better yet, I dicovered there was a way to do that much more concisely:
+But better yet, I discovered there was a way to do that much more concisely:

 ```sh
 touch file{1..67}